HighPT/HighPT/README.md

 ```

 This will download and install HighPT in the Applications folder of Mathematica's base directory.
 Alternatively you can also download the package manually from this website.
-In this case the path to the directory containing the HighPT code must be specified every time before lading the package by
+In this case the path to the directory containing the HighPT code must be specified every time before loading the package by:
 ```
 PrependTo[$Path,"path/to/HighPT/directory"]
 ```